Chart Color Schemes

 Gidgegannup hosts an older demographic, ranking in the top quartile nationwide

 Gidgegannup's median age is 47 years, which is higher than Greater Perth's average of 37 years and exceeds the national average of 38 years.
-The 55-64 age group constitutes 19.1% of Gidgegannup's population, compared to Greater Perth's percentage, while the 25-34 cohort makes up only 6.2%.
-This 55-64 concentration is notably higher than the national average of 11.2%.
-According to post-2021 Census data, the 55 to 64 age group has increased from 17.8% to 19.1%, and the 35 to 44 cohort has risen from 10.9% to 12.0%.
-Conversely, the 45 to 54 cohort has decreased from 19.6% to 16.1%.
-By 2041, demographic modeling predicts significant changes in Gidgegannup's age profile.
-The 75-84 cohort is projected to grow by 47%, adding 80 residents to reach a total of 250.
-Residents aged 65 and above will drive 74% of population growth, emphasizing demographic aging trends.
-Meanwhile, population declines are forecast for the 0-4 and 45-54 cohorts.
+The 55-64 age group comprises 19.1% of Gidgegannup's population, compared to Greater Perth's percentage, while the 25-34 age group makes up 6.2%.
+This concentration in the 55-64 age group is higher than the national average of 11.2%.
+According to post-2021 Census data, the 55 to 64 age group has increased from 17.8% to 19.1%, while the 35 to 44 cohort has risen from 10.9% to 12.0%.
+Conversely, the 45 to 54 age group has decreased from 19.6% to 16.1%.
+Demographic modeling indicates that Gidgegannup's age profile will significantly change by 2041.
+The 75-84 age cohort is projected to grow by 47%, adding 80 residents to reach 250.
+Residents aged 65 and above are expected to drive 74% of population growth, emphasizing demographic aging trends.
+Meanwhile, population declines are projected for the 0-4 and 45-54 age cohorts.